 When concentrating flammable, chemically aggressive liquids or those with volatile, chemically aggressive or biologically hazardous components, an effective cold trap or chemical trap must be used in place of the emission condenser.
 Only this way users can be protected from solvents that are dangerous to health.
-In the case of the Concentrator complete system, the solvent-resistant pump alows the setup behind the pump.
+In the case of the Concentrator complete system, the solvent-resistant pump allows the setup behind the pump.

 When using a cold trap, must a special tube be used for connecting the pump with the cold trap?